Geometry-Free View Synthesis: Transformers and no 3D Priors: Discussion

 We have introduced a probabilistic approach based on transformers for novel view synthesis from a single source image with strong changes in viewpoint.
-Comparing various explicit and implicit 3D inductive biases for the transformer showed that explicitly using a 3D transformation in the architecture does not help their performance.
-Moreover, even with no depth information as input the model learns to infer depth within its internal representations.
-Both of our implicit transformer approaches showed significant improvements over the state of the art in visual quality and fidelity.
+Comparing various explicit and implicit 3D inductive biases for the transformer showed that explicitly using a 3D transformation in the architecture does not help their performance significantly.
+However, removing inductive biases also comes at a price.

+Without priors on camera movements or warping layers, the architecture must be able to take relationships between arbitrary positions into account, which requires a compressed representation.
+In our experiments, compression artifacts dominate the error for small viewpoint changes.
+Avoiding them increases computational costs (see Sec.~\ref{sec:compressionartifacts}). \enlargethispage{1\baselineskip} \blfootnote{ This work has been supported by the German Research Foundation (DFG) projects 371923335 and 421703927.}

+Synthesizing two views from the same image generally results in two incompatible realizations.
+However, we can run our approach iteratively.
+When synthesizing continuous trajectories, sampling still leads to flickering but this can be alleviated with deterministic sampling (see Sec.~\ref{sec:addresults}).

+To conclude, our approach is not a final solution to novel view synthesis, but an important step towards synthesizing large camera changes and understanding the need for 3D priors.
+Our results demonstrate significant improvements over existing approaches, and even with no depth information as input our model learns to infer depth within its internal representations.
+Future works should explore how to combine these capabilities and insights with improved performance at synthesizing stable high-resolution trajectories.

 \FloatBarrier